Valerie-Hanoka/PyNeQL/README.md

 I plan to develop other classes that will allow safe query of named entites of type Location, Books, TimePeriods,...

-The class Thing will only be used as a common parents for all other named entities classes.
+The class Thing will only be used as a common parent for all other named entities classes.
 As it is not safe to use, I describe it there just for fun.